 Meanwhile in Firenze

-Nowadays a Daytona with an exotic dial is the ultimate dream watch of many.
-Probably also of Federico Del Guerra and Federico Zulian, two Italian designers who met during their studies.
+Nowadays, a Daytona with an exotic dial is the ultimate dream watch for many.
+That’s probably also true for Federico Del Guerra and Federico Zulian, two Italian designers who met during their studies.
 They set up HTD (Horological Tools Department Design) to produce watches that are meant to excite and even “pull out the best from our soul”.
-I don’t really know what Federico means but his passion for vintage pieces is evident.
+I don’t quite know what Federico means, but his passion for vintage pieces is evident.

-One look at the Safarigraph and you know what I mean.
-It has that exotic Daytona feel while not trying to copy it literarily.
-However, some elements are somewhat reverential.
-The pump-pushers for instance and also the rattling bracelet and basic folding clasp; pure vintage Daytona.
+One look at the Safarigraph, and you’ll know what I mean.
+It has that exotic Daytona feel while not trying to copy it literally.
+However, some elements seem quite familiar.
+The pump pushers, for instance, and the rattling bracelet and basic folding clasp — pure vintage Daytona.
 You can call it charming if you want.

 Classic pump pushers

 The hand-wound chronograph movement HTD uses is a Chinese Seagull ST1901.
-These Seagull movements are assembled and regulated in their own atelier in Florence.
-It operates through classic pump pushers and a crown with a double internal gasket showing the HTD logo.
+These Seagull movements are assembled and regulated in the brand’s atelier in Florence and operate via classic pump pushers and an HTD-signed crown with a double internal gasket.
 The old-school rattling bracelet has been treated to a brushed finish.

 Lions on the savannah

 The main attraction is the dial.
 It is inspired by deserts, lions, and the savannah.
 These notions manifested as different shades of brown and beige with a hint of orange in bright light.
-A touch of red in the minute counter 3 ‘o clock and the name Safarigraph give the dial a freshness it would otherwise have lacked.
+Touches of red in the minute counter at 3 o’clock and the “Safarigraph” text give the dial a freshness it would otherwise have lacked.
 Without the red, the dial color could have looked unintentionally faded.
 The red, however, reminds us this is all entirely deliberate.

-What else is there to be seen?
-A brown tachymeter scale around the dial, brown sub-dials in a “bi-compax” layout, the HTD-logo, and the words “manual wind” and “anti-urto” — shockproof in Italian in — in white.
-A loupe is required, though, to discover the writing in white on the desert plain…sorry, I meant dial.
-The white hands have a highly functional design and they are filled, just like the hour markers, with sand-colored C3 Luminova.
+What else is there to see?
+A brown tachymeter scale around the dial, two brown sub-dials, the HTD logo, and the words “manual wind” and “anti-urto” (meaning “shockproof” in Italian) — in white.
+A loupe is required, though, to discover the white writing on the desert plain — er, sorry, I meant “dial.”
+The white hands have a highly functional design and are filled, just like the hour markers, with sand-colored C3 Super-LumiNova.

 “Sprezzatura” for sale